gephi/gephi-toolkit-demos/README.md

+# What is this repo?
+I forked the official Gephi toolkit example code.
+This will contain modified version of one of the examples upon completion that imports a graph and exports it to a PDF.

 # Gephi Toolkit Demos

 The Gephi Toolkit project package essential modules (Graph, Layout, Filters, IO...) in a standard Java library, which any Java project can use for getting things done.